My Irish Apple Crumble is made with honeycrisp apples and a buttery brown sugar oatmeal crumble topping and topped with a honey whiskey whipped cream.

 - 1 tablespoon whiskey

-- Place the pan in a preheated 350° oven and bake for 45 minutes until the crust is golden brown.
+- Place the pan in the preheated oven and bake for 40-45 minutes until the coarse crumbs are golden brown.

-- Once the apple crumble has cooled serve it with the whipped cream.
+- Once the apple crumble has cooled serve it with the Irish whiskey cream sauce.

 If you make a recipe, be sure to snap a photo and hashtag it #homeandplate.
 I’d love to see what you cook!